HL7/fhir-saner/fsh/ig-data/input/pagecontent/transaction-1.md

 periodically query about the availability of a resource from an Measure Source.

+This transaction enables a MeasureConsumer actor to access Measure, MeasureReport, Location and Organization resources from a MeasureSource actor.
+It defines the query parameters that the actors must and should support for search, and the read operations that must be supported.

 ### Actors Roles

 ![Figure 2.1-1: Query Measure Use Case Diagram](transaction-1-uc.svg "Figure 2.1-1: Query Measure Use Case Diagram")